tanij/dt-exercises/braitenberg/README.md

 2. `dts exercises test --duckiebot_name DUCKIEBOT` -- tries the agent on your robot.
 3. `dts exercises test --local --duckiebot_name DUCKIEBOT` -- tries the agent on your robot but running on the laptop.

+You can the evaluate your work using

+    dts challenges evaluate

 At the end, you should submit your work using

     dts challenges submit

-You can submit as many times as you wish.

-TODO: performance to pass?